Winchester Mountain Lookout: Visiting

 The lookout is generally inaccessible from early October until mid summer due to snow.
 If you plan to spend the night in the lookout be aware that it may be occupied when you arrive.
 There are areas outside the lookout to pitch a tent, or sleep under the stars with no tent.
 There are 2 bunks in the lookout for overnighters.
-Propane may be available, provided by the club, but all visitors should arrive prepared with the essentials.
+All visitors should arrive prepared with the essentials.
+As this is a Wilderness area there are no toilet facilities at the lookout, it is strictly "Pack in, Pack out".
 A snowfield that lasts late into the summer is behind the lookout and provides a water source.
 Boil all water.

 The Trail

 The trailhead for trail #685 to the top of Winchester Mountain is located between the two Twin Lakes.
 The steep trail, with a 1300 ft elevation gain, starts in beautiful tall treed forest with fantastic wildflower filled clearings and climbs high into the rough windswept and delicate alpine.
 There are two very narrow sections of trail with long drops that require sure footing are not for the faint of heart.
 The trail is 2.1 mi one-way and rated "more difficult" by the U.S. Forest Service.

 The lookout is located within the Mount Baker Wilderness area.
 Wilderness area regulations restrict group size to no more than 12 persons.